 Input Specification

-The first line contains two integers and , the dimensions of the cave.
+The first line contains two integers .

 represents an empty cell, while